jenPlusPlus/build-your-own-backend/README.md

 Edit team name and city by passing JSON and returns edited team as object via JSON.

+* MUST BE AUTHORIZED TO USE THIS ENDPOINT

 ##### Potential Information:

 | parameter  | data type | description |